 - Frequent bowel movements and diarrhea

-- Restlessness, anxiety, nervousness
+- Restlessness, anxiety, and nervousness

 - Increased sweating

-- Goiter (visibly inflammed thyroid gland)
+- Goiter (visibly inflamed thyroid gland)

-Silent or Painless Thyroiditis
+Silent or painless thyroiditis

-It is a side effect of some medications like lithium, amiodarone, interferons or cytokines.
+This condition can be a side effect of some medications like lithium, amiodarone, interferons or cytokines.
 They cause hypo- as well as hyperthyroidism and only subside when the intake of the medications stops.

 It presents itself during treatments with radioactive iodine for hyperthyroidism or in patients in radiotherapy for treating certain types of cancer.
-Hyperthyroidism symptoms develop.
+Hyperthyroidism symptoms may develop.

-Acute or Infectious Thyroiditis
+Acute or infectious thyroiditis

-Acupuncture and Thyroiditis
+Acupuncture and thyroiditis